 Treatment of Candidal Vaginitis

 Antifungal drugs (oral fluconazole in a single dose preferred)

 Keeping the vulva clean and wearing loose, absorbent cotton clothing that allows air to circulate can reduce vulvar moisture and fungal growth.

-Frequent recurrences require long-term suppression with oral drugs (fluconazole 150 mg weekly to monthly or ketoconazole 100 mg once/day for 6 mo).
+Frequent recurrences require long-term suppression with oral drugs (fluconazole 150 mg weekly to monthly or ketoconazole 100 mg once a day for 6 months).
 Suppression is effective only while the drugs are being taken.
 These drugs may be contraindicated in patients with liver disorders.
 Patients taking ketoconazole should be monitored periodically with liver function tests.